 Other Factors to Consider When Choosing a College

-Your academic goals will also inform which college you choose.
+Your academic goals will guide which college you choose.
 As you evaluate colleges, take a look at which colleges offer the major you want to pursue.
 If you are in the process of choosing your major, see if you can find out more about the programs that the community college near you offers.
 You could talk to current students or professors and evaluate whether it seems like a good school for your interests.

 You can organize this list by “match,” “reach,” and “safety” schools in order to help you consider all your options.